dawidkaluza/world-cup-score-board/README.md

 I could come up with some other entities (such as `Team` entity), but for the current requirements this is enough.

+## TODO

+- should it be possible to reduce score by more than two goals for one team? realistically, not really, think about that
+- impl null checking in public methods